What can a marketing consultant bring to your business?

 Ideally a marketing consultant should have at least 10 years experience across a mix of businesses.
 This will ensure they can add value to your business as they’ve worked across a range of organisations and have learnings they can leverage.
 They should have a multitude of experience from marketing strategy and business planning, to Search Engine Optimisation to social media.

-A good tip is to look at their Linked In profile and check out their career history to see if their previous roles and responsibilities match your requirements.
-Get a sense of their personal brand and what they are about.
-Plus, check out their reviews and ensure a mix of people over the years have given positive feedback.
+A good tip is to look at their LinkedIn profile and look at their career history to see if their previous roles and responsibilities match your requirements.
+Get a sense of their personal brand and what they are about and see if it aligns with you.
+Plus do read their reviews and ensure there are a mix of businesses over a regular period that have given positive feedback.